jacobertel/lorawan-stack-docs/doc/content/getting-started/console/profile-settings/_index.md

 {{< note >}} Your password must be at least 8 characters long, and must contain at least 1 uppercase character and at least 1 digit.
 We recommend you create a strong password to enhance your profile's security. {{</ note >}}

 You can also choose to revoke all currently active sessions and access tokens by ticking the **Enabled** checkbox under **Revoke all access**.
+This will require you to log into the Console again using your newly created password.

 {{< figure src="change-password.png" alt="Change password" >}}